 DATA SUBJECT REQUESTS

-Should you, as a Website user, believe the data provided through the Website, and held by us, is inaccurate and requires rectification, BLINK shall, when notified, make all necessary and timely attempts to update and correct such an identified inaccuracy.
+Should you, as a Website user, believe the data provided through the Website, and held by us, is inaccurate and requires rectification or erasure, BLINK shall, when notified, make all necessary and timely attempts to update and correct such an identified inaccuracy.